 Having visibility not only in the app stores, but also in mobile web search is essential for apps or games that want to grow their installs and revenues.
 Nearly one third of all the apps are discovered outside the app stores, in mobile search and in App Packs.

-SEO for apps is becoming omnipresent and, just like ASO, it is a long-term process of constant improvement, tracking and optimization.
+Search Engine Optimization for apps is becoming omnipresent and, just like ASO, it is a long-term process of constant improvement, tracking and optimization.
 Don’t ignore revamping your keywords, strive for more and better reviews and ratings, and focus on getting high-quality backlinks to your download page, and your app will be ready to get discovered in all possible ways!

 Did you find this content useful?
 Share it with your colleagues and friends!
 Thank you!